-Use your browser to access the URL provided in the previous step, and log in with the initial username and password provided.
-You may see an SSL warning screen, because the deployment out of the box uses an unsigned SSL certificate.
+Use your browser to access the URL provided in the previous step and log in with the initial username and password provided.
+You may see an SSL warning screen because the deployment uses an unsigned SSL certificate out of the box.

-The initial password is set to a strong, random password and is saved as a metadata entry on the VMs themselves, so you can’t lose it.
+The initial password is set to a strong, random password and is saved as a metadata entry on the VMs themselves, so you cannot lose it.

 To verify that the cluster has formed correctly, run the cypher statement

-You will know that everything is working fine when you see one
+You will know that everything is working properly when you see one

 your nodes as